manuellapaez/Agents-AzureAIFoundry/README.md

 - List of account managers' emails for proactive contact in case of recurring events
 - Example instruction for expected JSON output
 - Business rules and operational guidelines

+### LGPD (General Data Protection Law)
+> This project handles sensitive information such as client names, email addresses, and store locations.
+> To comply with data protection regulations, the actual `.txt` knowledge files containing personal data are **not included** and will **not be versioned** in this repository.
+> Instead, a simplified example file is provided for demonstration purposes, containing only fictitious or anonymized data.

 ### System Instructions
 The agent is instructed to: